 If you aren’t interested in breaking sweats but still want to have the pleasure of seeing Mount Batur.
 Here is the tip.
 Head down to Kintamani Highland which is a village located at the western edge of Mount Batur.
 It is reachable by any means of transportation and there is no entrance fee.

-In case you fancy trekking Mount Batur, have breakfast atop and witness the sunrise over the clouds at Bali’s sacred Mount Batur.
+In case you fancy Mount Batur sunrise, have breakfast atop and witness the sun over the clouds at Bali’s sacred Mount Batur.
 I recommend this tour.

 11. Go see Gates of Heaven